alexjackhughes/2-step-form-example/README.md

 ## Getting Started

-After installing the dependencies in both `client` and the main folder, you can run the application:
+After installing the dependencies in the main folder `two-step-form` and `client`, you can run the application with:

 ```
-npm run-script start
+npm run start
 ```

 ## Author